xps/VSTextMacros/ReadMe.md

 Change Log
 ===============================

+**1.16 - Apr 17, 2021**
+ - Support for loading extra recordable commands from an external file (thanks to [gregtbrown][14])
+ - Added "Duplicate" to recordable commands
+ - Added a menu item to open the macros directory in Explorer

 **1.15 - Aug 22, 2020**
  - Support for Find operations (thanks to [viniciusvillas][13])
  - Added macro names in playback menu